abagames/crisp-game-lib/README.md

 ## Sample games and sample codes

 Sample games are listed on [my browser games page](http://www.asahi-net.or.jp/~cs8k-cyu/browser.html).
+Click `Play` to play the game in your browser (PC or mobile).

 Sample code for each game is `main.js` in each directory in the [crisp-game-lib-games/docs directory](https://github.com/abagames/crisp-game-lib-games/tree/main/docs).